Viibrant/refusal-compliance-taxonomy/docs/METHODOLOGY.md

 If mapping is non-trivial, add `docs/templates/mapping_plan.md` alongside the card.

 ## 5) Mapping recipe (deterministic, head-by-head)

+Once a dataset passes the gates and you’ve filled out a card, the next step is to map its labels into our taxonomy.
+Most datasets already give you some structure (like refusal yes/no or harm categories).
+Use §5.1 to route those directly.
+If you only have raw prompts and responses with no labels, fall back to §5.2 - deterministic annotation rules for backfilling outcomes consistently.

 ### 5.1 Quick router — “dataset provides X → populate Y”